selkasse/cli-footer/readme.md

 <br>

 </h4>

-The footer supplies help text for boolean flags that default to `true`, eg `--no-clear`, `--no-debug`, etc.
+The footer supplies help text for boolean flags that default to `true`
+Example: `--no-clear`, `--no-debug`, etc.

 <br>